5 Signs Your Romantic Relationship Might Be Abusive

-When people think of abusive relationships or domestic violence, they often imagine a lot of physical abuse and chaos.
+When people think of abusive relationships, they often imagine a lot of physical abuse, violence, and chaos.
 In fact, abusive relationships come in all shapes and forms.
 A good amount of relationships that are abusive didn't start out that way.

 Abuse can actually start out slowly and quietly, beginning with verbal or emotional assaults that may escalate over time.

 Here are some more subtle signs of abuse to watch out for whether you are in the dating phase of a relationship or a more long-term, serious relationship: